 Go to the MPP Project and select the MPP tab

 Browse your .mpp file

-You can see Task Name, Start Date, Finish Date, Resource Name under the Tasks tab
+You can see Task Name, Start Date, Finish Date, and Resource Name under the Tasks tab

-Select Resource to see all of the tasks that group by Resource Name.
+Select Resource to see all of the tasks grouped by Resource Name.

 The Gantt chart shows you more details about the network diagram.
-It’s a logical-sequencing of tasks that illustrates the relationships between multiple tasks.
+It’s logical sequencing of tasks that illustrates the relationships between multiple tasks.
 You can view the chart by Month, Week, or Day.